Spanish music is pretty awesome.

 But where should you start?
 There’s so many songs out there!

-Luckily for you, we’ve picked 5 great, catchy Spanish songs to get you started.
+Luckily for you, we’ve picked five great, catchy Spanish songs to get you started.

 5 Modern Spanish Songs with Lyrics That Double as Language Lessons